10 new uses for vintage wool blankets

 5. Keep a wool blanket in the car

-On long car trips a wool blanket can be cosy.
-In an emergency it can save a life.
+On long car trips, a wool blanket can be cozy.
+In an emergency, it can save a life.
 Don’t keep your best blanket in the car, though, as the blanket in the car gets soiled more often than the ones in your house.
-On long trips I pack a wool blanket for each person in the vehicle.
+On long trips, I pack a wool blanket for each person in the vehicle.
 We’ve used them in hotels when the hotel didn’t provide enough blankets.
-We’ve used them to keep warm on cold mornings, while waiting for the vehicle heater to warm up the car.
+We’ve used them to keep warm on cold mornings while waiting for the vehicle heater to warm up the car.
 We’ve used them as a pillow to take a nap on the drive.

 6. Take them with you to cushion furniture or windows when transporting